 Planning to major in chemistry, biology or biochemistry?
 A career in pharmacy may await you.
-Central students succeed in securing acceptance into pharmacy programs with help from an on-campus pre-health adviser, internship coordinator and academic advisers to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of many opportunities for research and professional development.
+Central students succeed in securing acceptance into pharmacy programs with help from an on-campus pre-health advisor, internship coordinator and academic advisors to ensure that you complete the required courses, maintain a GPA of 3.6 or higher and take advantage of many opportunities for research and professional development.

 Although entrance requirements vary, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for pharmacy school.
 Central’s pre-professional program prepares you to pursue pharmacy education in graduate school.
-With the help of your adviser, you will choose a major such as biology, chemistry or biochemistry that best prepares you for further study.
+With the help of your advisor, you will choose a major such as biology, chemistry or biochemistry that best prepares you for further study.